 Do Soft Skills Still Matter in the Era of Digital Transformation?

-Interview with Richard Cannane – Global Training & Development Manager at Trafigura – speaker at Speexx Exchange
+Interview with Richard Cannane – Global Training & Development Manager at Trafigura.

 Organizations worldwide are changing at a rapid pace, adapting and integrating new technologies to revolutionize the workplace and to improve performance.
 Experts agree that technology will bring significant disruptions into the structure and the processes of work.
 Top performing organizations are those that have already taken significant steps towards becoming more digitally driven.

 However, what will be the impact of that technology advancement to the workforce and how do you carry those individuals along with those changes?
-And if global processes are being shaped by technology advancement, how important will communication and interpersonal skills still be?
+And if global processes are being shaped by technology advancement, how important will communication, interpersonal and other soft skills still be?

 Q: How will organizations operate in the future?